r3fang/TaFuCo/README.md

 - **name2fasta**

-> extract *exon/transcript/CDS* sequences of targeted genes, the usage information is as below.
-Before running it, genes.gtf has to be sorted based on the 4th column
+> extract *exon/transcript/CDS* sequences of targeted genes.
+Before running it, .gtf file has to be sorted based on the 4th column by
-`sort -k5,5n genes.gtf > genes.sorted.gtf`;
+`sort -k5,5n genes.gtf > genes.sorted.gtf`

 ```
 $./tfc name2fasta